Skip to main content

 });

-• time: The block timestamp in Unix format (milliseconds).
+• time: Unix timestamp in milliseconds.

 Sorting the Data